 The Science Behind Paced Breathing

 The heart rate naturally rises slightly on the inhale and falls on the exhale.
 This is called respiratory sinus arrhythmia, and it is healthy.
 When you breathe at the right cadence for your body, the rise and fall become more pronounced and synchronize with blood pressure rhythms.
-This is called resonance, and it produces a clear calming effect.
+This is called resonance, and it produces a clear calming effect that shows up in heart rate variability and subjective state within minutes.

 How to Do It (Step by Step)